CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ## Emergent Humour and Systems Suspense

-When Grinblat *et al.* talk about how systems suspense can manifest *without* surprise, they characterise it as a "dawning realization... notable for how much it allows a player to look back on their past experiences in a new light".
-That feeling of dawning realisation, it doesn't strike me as an conducive to telling jokes... or at least, it didn't until I came back thinking about *Arrested Development*.
-In its heyday, the sitcom notorious for how far in advance it'd telegraph certain punchlines.
-To me at least, what made the sight gags I only caught on my second or third or seventh rewatch so funny was not so much the jokes themselves, but the very fact that they'd been staring me in the face the whole time.
+When *Understanding Systems Suspense* talks about how suspense can manifest *without* surprise, they characterise it as a "dawning realization... notable for how much it allows a player to look back on their past experiences in a new light".
+That feeling of dawning realisation, it doesn't strike me as an conducive to telling jokes... or at least, it didn't until I circled back to *Arrested Development*.
+In its heyday, the sitcom was notorious for how far in advance it'd telegraph certain punchlines.
+What makes the sight gags I'll only catch on a second or third or seventh rewatch so funny is not so much the jokes themselves, but the fact they've been staring me in the face the whole time.

-The systems analogy to this
+Replaying games can similarly create comedy through content suspense.
+If you've ever revisited an RPG.
+However, in the same way that games might have "obviously wrong" choices at the content level, so too can their mechanics be engaged with wrong altogether. has a really insightful blog about inaction in games, where... there is humour in Batman's individual (non)responses, but more wrung out of the fact the game is just fine with this.

+I would argue that the systemic analogy to this, where the player

+To me at least, it seems

 Whereas systems surprise (with or without the help of suspense) lends itself to top-down, embedded humour, here it is <strong>emergent</strong>, arising bottom-up.
 It would have to be, really, seeing as subversive play can really be prescribed by a designer.
 Liam Mitchell has written at length on the topic, but subversive play is...